liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/task.md

 ## What is a Task?

-Tasks are single to-dos, assigned to one employee and planned in a specific sprint.
+Tasks are single to-dos, assigned to one employee, and planned in a specific sprint.
 Tasks are oftentimes part of a story and cross-linked.

 ### Understanding Tasks